evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-08/readme.md

           secretName: secret-appsettings
 ```

-Note, under the `volumes` section we added new item called `secrets` of type `secrets` and we use secret `secret-appsettings` that we just deployed.
+Note, under the `volumes` section we added new item called `secrets` of type `secret` and we use secret  `secret-appsettings` that we just deployed.
 ```yaml
       volumes:
       - name: secrets